PoliGraph: Automated Privacy Policy Analysis using Knowledge Graphs (Journal Version): : Extracting through Linguistic Analysis

 \paragraph{Normalizing Data Types and Entities} \tool{} starts by mapping data types and entities in the phrase graph to their normalized forms.
 For example, ``contact details'' and ``contact data'' are synonyms to the normalized term ``contact information'' which we want to keep in the \poligraph{}.

-For data types and entities in our global ontologies (see Section~\ref{sec:ontology}), we consider them as standard terms and write regular expressions to capture their synonyms.
+For data types and entities in our global ontologies (see \Cref{sec:ontology}), we consider them as standard terms and write regular expressions to capture their synonyms.
 For example, the regular expression \comptt{contact\b.*\b(information|data|detail|method)} matches synonyms of ``contact information''. \tool{} maps these synonyms to ``contact information'', which aligns with the term in the global data ontology, as the normalized form.
 We also programmatically create regular expressions for variants of company names from public datasets.
 If a phrase is not a standard term and thus does not match any regular expressions, \tool{} simply strips stop words and takes the lemmatized form of the phrase as the normalized form.
 For example, ``your vehicle records'' is normalized to ``vehicle record''.
 This is usually enough to capture variants of the same term caused by word inflections.

 For coreferences, as the annotator has linked each coreference phrase to what it refers to, \tool{} follows the \COREF{} edge to find the referred phrase and use the same normalized form.
-For example, in Figure~\ref{fig:policy-example}(a), ``this information'' would be normalized to ``geolocation'', same as the phrase ``location'' that it refers to.
-Please see~\citeappendix{appendix:phrase-normalization} for details on the phrase normalization.
+For example, in \Cref{fig:policy-example}(a), ``this information'' would be normalized to ``geolocation'', same as the phrase ``location'' that it refers to.
+Please see~\Cref{appendix:phrase-normalization} for details on the phrase normalization.

-\paragraph{Unspecified Data and Unspecified Third Party} As a special case of phrase normalization, policies often use blanket terms like ``information'' and ``third party'' without further details.
+\paragraph{Unspecified Data and Unspecified Third Party} As a special case of phrase normalization, \privacypolicy{s} often use blanket terms like ``information'' and ``third party'' without further details.
 For example, in the sentence ``We collect information to provide services'', the word ``information'' can be interpreted as unspecified (or all possible) data types.
 We find it more appropriate to treat such blanket terms specially than assuming them to have consistent meaning across the text. \tool{} uses two special nodes, ``unspecified data'' for data types and ``unspecified third party'' for entities, as the normalized forms of such blanket terms in \poligraph{}s.
-Please see~\citeappendix{appendix:phrase-normalization} for details.